great-expectations/great_expectations/docs/docusaurus/docs/core/installation_and_setup/additional_dependencies/additional_dependencies.md

 2. Configure your Azure Blob Storage credentials.

   You can manage your credentials by storing them as environment variables.
-To do this, you will enter `export ENV_VARIABLE_NAME=env_var_value` in the terminal or adding the equivalent command to your `~/.bashrc` file.
-For Azure Blob Storage credentials, that should look like:
+To do this, enter `export ENV_VARIABLE_NAME=env_var_value` in the terminal or add the equivalent command to your `~/.bashrc` file.
+For example:

   ```title="Terminal input"
   export AZURE_STORAGE_CONNECTION_STRING="DefaultEndpointsProtocol=https;EndpointSuffix=core.windows.net;AccountName=<YOUR-STORAGE-ACCOUNT-NAME>;AccountKey=<YOUR-STORAGE-ACCOUNT-KEY>"
   ```

-  When entering this command, replace `<YOUR-STORAGE-ACCOUNT-NAME>` and `<YOUR-STORAGE-ACCOUNT-KEY>` with the appropriate values for your Azure Blob Storage account.
+  When entering this command, replace `<YOUR-STORAGE-ACCOUNT-NAME>` and `<YOUR-STORAGE-ACCOUNT-KEY>` with your Azure Blob Storage account values.

   :::info

-  If you do not want to store your credentials as environment variables, you can alternatively [store them in the file `config_variables.yml`](/core/installation_and_setup/manage_credentials.md?credential-style=yaml) after you have [created a File Data Context](/core/installation_and_setup/manage_data_contexts.md?context-type=file#initialize-a-new-data-context).
+  If you do not want to store your credentials as environment variables, you can [store them in the file `config_variables.yml`](/core/installation_and_setup/manage_credentials.md?credential-style=yaml) after you have [created a File Data Context](/core/installation_and_setup/manage_data_contexts.md?context-type=file#initialize-a-new-data-context).

   :::